-14. From Mr. Viral's statement, it appeared that he had been in contact with Mr. Muzammil since 2019, but he failed to provide his mobile number or any details of Mr. Muzammil.
-Also, he confirms that Mr. Muzammil was in contact with him and made various deposits to his ICICI Account.
-Mr. Viral has returned some amount to Mr. Muzammil through Mr. Shahrukh Khan, as provided by Mr. Muzammil.
+14. Whereas, from the statement of Mr. Viral H Degarwala, it appeared that he was in contact with Mr. Muzammil since 2019; however, he failed to provide his mobile number or any details of Mr. Muzammil.
+Also, he confirmed that Mr. Muzammil was in contact with him and made various deposits to his ICICI Account.
+Mr. Viral had returned some amount to Mr. Muzammil through Mr. Shahrukh Khan, as provided by Mr. Muzammil.
 Also, he agreed that Mr. Muzammil and Mrs. Priti Arya were known to each other; however, he did not know how Mr. Muzammil contacted his aunt, i.e. Mrs. Priti Arya.
-This act of hiding details of Mr. Muzammil by Mr. Viral appeared to be intentional.
-Further, Mr. Viral failed to produce any documentary evidence showing the investment transaction regarding the amount deposited by Mr. Muzammil into his account.
+This act of hiding details of Mr. Muzammil by Mr. Viral H Degarwala appeared to be intentional.
+Further, Mr. Viral failed to produce any documentary evidence showing the investment transaction concerning the amount deposited by Mr. Muzammil into his account.
 Also, as per Mrs. Priti Arya's statement, she knew Mr. Muzammil as her nephew, Mr. Viral's friend; however, Mr. Viral, in his statement, stated that he did not know how Mr. Muzammil contacted his aunt, i.e. Mrs. Priti Arya.
 Therefore, it appeared that Mr. Viral failed to justify his relationship with Mr. Muzammil and was also unable to justify how his ICICI account number was available to the passenger.
 Also, Mr. Viral failed to produce his mobile phone before the investigating officer, stating a vague reason for the non-working of his mobile phone, which appeared to be intentional.
 Also, he again failed to provide any contact details of Mr. Muzammil in his statement dated 05.11.2024, despite having multiple transactions made by Mr. Muzammil through various other persons, for which Mr. Viral returned Rs.
-1.7 Lakh to Mr. Muzammil through one person, Mr. Shahrukh Khan, without having their contact details, appeared to be planned.
-Therefore, it appeared that Mr. Viral H Dugarwala was involved in smuggling the gold in connivance with his aunt, Mrs. Priti Arya, posted at Surat
+1.7 Lakh to Mr. Muzammil through one person, Mr. Shahrukh Khan, appeared to be planned without having their contact details.
+Therefore, it appeared that Mr. Viral H Degarwala was involved in smuggling the gold in connivance with his aunt, Mrs. Priti Arya, who was posted at Surat International Airport at that time.
+Mr. Viral H Degarwala, by his above-described acts of omission and commission, had rendered himself liable to penalty under Section 112(a) & 114AA of the Customs Act, 1962.